Mayo Clinic Care Network Content

 Focus on facts

-Talk to your healthcare professional if you have questions about COVID-19 treatment or prevention.
+Talk with your healthcare professional if you have questions about COVID-19 treatment or prevention.

 Getting a COVID-19 vaccine protects against serious illness, the need for hospital care due to COVID-19 and death from COVID-19.
 Staying up to date with the latest vaccine is most important for people at higher risk.
-That includes adults over age 65, those with weakened immune systems, people who are pregnant, and people with chronic conditions, such as heart disease, lung disease or obesity.
+You are at higher risk if you are over age 65, have a weakened immune system, are pregnant or have a chronic condition, such as heart disease, lung disease or obesity.

 Serious side effects from the COVID-19 vaccine are extremely rare.
 Because of that, even healthy adults benefit from the COVID-19 vaccine, which lowers the risk of serious illness at a rate similar to that of the flu vaccine.

-COVID-19 medicine helps people who are at risk, diagnosed or who have symptoms of the disease.
+COVID-19 medicine helps people who are at risk of, diagnosed with or have symptoms of the disease.

 You can get medicine to manage symptoms.
 Some medicines stop the virus that causes COVID-19 from spreading in the body.
 And some COVID-19 medicines help manage the body's immune system response.